-4. Modified Rent Policy for the Low Income Public Housing Program
+4. Modified Rent Policy with Work/FSS Requirement for the Public Housing Program

-Requires that any non-elderly, able-bodied head of household who is not working to either participate in the Family Self-Sufficiency Program or pay a minimum rent of \$150.00 per month.
+Requires that any non-elderly, able-bodied head of household who is not working to either participate in the FSS Program or pay a minimum rent of \$150.00 per month.
 Hardship exemptions are permitted.
 This policy provides additional incentives for families to work or prepare for work.
-HACP's objectives for this program include increased participation in the Family Self-Sufficiency Program, increased rent collections, and increased level of families working.
+The HACP's objectives for this program include increased participation in the FSS Program, increased rent collections, and increased level of families working.